harshitgupta1998/Pima-Indians-Diabetes-Database-UCI-Kaggle/README.md

 Inspiration
 Can you build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?

+I was able to apply random forest algorithm, which uses bagging techniques for decision tree achieving an accuracy of 76.66%.
+I also applied xgboost algorithm which gave me an accuracy of 75.54%.
+Other algorithm applied are linear regression and logistic regression using sklearn linear model to attain 74.90% While KNN algorithm failed and was able to achieve an accuracy of 68.59%.
+Therefore, after applying these algorithm I came to a conclusion that Random forest algorithm out performed others in such balanced dataset.